kentpmckinney/kpm-vin-lookup-tool/README.md

 1. Press F5 to build and run
   <br/>

+  ### Notes

+  1. Download a copy of the source code from: https://github.com/kentpmckinney/kpm-vin-lookup-tool or clone using the repository link: https://github.com/kentpmckinney/kpm-vin-lookup-tool.git
+1. Open Visual Studio 2019
+1. Navigate to the folder location of the source files
+1. Open the solution file
+1. Press F5 to build and run

   ### Deployment

   In Visual Studio, under Project > Properties, set the build configuration to Release and perform a build.
 Program files will appear in the release folder and can be used as-is or bundled in an installation package.